lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9b_Use_dsub_for_Pipelines.md

  [![dsub-code](/images/dsub-code.png)]()

 ### How to learn more
- - Read dsub documentation on GitHub - [link](https://github.com/DataBiosphere/dsub)
+ - :octocat: Read dsub documentation on GitHub - [link](https://github.com/DataBiosphere/dsub)